EwenQuim/ewenquim.github.io/articles/4-strategies-IPD.md

 ![Graph](../assets/4/extorque100-vs-all.png)

-In fact, 100*0=0.
+In fact, 100x0 = 0.
 By trying to reduce the opponent's score to 0 (in fact, 1 as we saw), we are reducing our own score.

 ### Extorsion vs. control

-We can makes these two incredible strategies fight each other.
+We can make these two incredible strategies fight each other.

 ![Graph](../assets/4/control2-vs-extorque2.png)

-They are compatible! *Control-2* set the *Extorsion*'s score to 2 and *Extorsion-2* makes sure that his score is twice the *Control*'s score.
+They are compatible! *Control-2* set the *Extorsion*'s score to 2 and *Extorsion-2* makes sure that his score is twice the *Control*'s score (relatively to the utility at Nash Equilibrium of course).

 ### The winning strategy!

 The **Extorsion** strategy will always have a better score than any of its opponents, or at least the same than them.
-To maximize the score, don't be too greedy at apply a factor 2 or 3 (remember that 100*0=0!)
+To maximize the score, don't be too greedy at apply a factor 2 or 3 (remember that 100x0 = 0).

+Learn how to compute it in [part 5](#press-and-dysons-work) or use [my algorithm](https://github.com/EwenQuim/iterated-prisoners-dilemma) to experiment it without maths.

 ## 4. Real life application

 Wow.
-If you read  until here, you must wonder:
+If you have read this far, you must wonder:

 > What is it useful for?
 These strategies were nice, but I'll never play 10,000 prisoner's dilemma?